Pelagic birdwatching in Peru

 The Waved Albatross is Critically endangered according to Birdlife International.
 Main threats seem to be bycatch in fishing procedures and direct hunting by fishermen at sea.
 According to one captain on a fishing boat in Northern Peru they “taste good“.

 The prettiest tern of the world no doubt, the Inca Tern is easy to see well and one can see them even at the port at close range.
 It is by no means uncommon, but since it is such a popular and photogenic bird, it just has to be among the top 10 – don’t you agree?

 The Northern Giant Petrel was according to older literature hypothetical in Peru.
 It turns out it is actually as regular, or maybe even more regular than the Southern Giant Petrel.
-We see all dark immatures with pink-tipped bills yearly and often relatively near the coast.
-Our records from 2002-2007 are summerized in this paper in Marine Ornitology journal.
+We see all dark immature with pink-tipped bills yearly and often relatively near the coast.
+Our records from 2002-2007 are summarized in this paper in Marine Ornithology journal.

 10. White-vented Storm-Petrel Oceanites gracilis

 White-vented Storm-Petrel is the most common Storm-Petrel off the Peruvian coast, yet it is one of my favorites.
 They are very fragile – a small Storm-Petrel that trips on water.
 They are always the first tubenoses that come to the chum.
 Yet, they are not easy to separate from Wilson’s Storm-Petrel – or the other way around as Wilson’s Storm-Petrel is much rarer.
 If the diagnostic white belly is not seen, the best feature is the light butterfly-like flight with rapids wingbeats.
 Wilson’s Storm-Petrel is steadier in flight.